Daniel-Tomov/codemonkey/README.md

 :white_check_mark: Do not allow users to create an account with an already existing username.

-:x: Require emails for registration to prevent users from creating multiple accounts
+:white_check_mark: Require emails for registration to prevent users from creating multiple accounts

-:x: Add email verification
+:white_check_mark: Add email verification

-:x: Send emails to the users
+:white_check_mark: Send emails to the users

 :white_check_mark: Track users by a unique user id

 :white_check_mark: Add multiple questions per page with submission for each question

+:x: Add email to domain to send emails to users

 ## Functionality of Pages